Doris Blackburn: Parliament

+In June 1947, Maurice and another expelled state Labor politician Charlie Mutton founded the Blackburn-Mutton Labor Party (BMLP).

+Following an electoral redistribution, her seat of Bourke was abolished, and at the 1949 election she contested the newly established seat of Wills.
+In a contest with both the Labor and Liberal parties, she came third with 20 percent.
+Following the loss, the BMLP merged into the Progressive Labor Party in October 1950, with Blackburn being the provisional president.
+She stood in Wills again at the 1951 election as the Progressive Labor Party candidate.
+She came third with 17 percent of the vote.
+In both times, the seat was convincingly won by Labor.

 Affiliations

 As of September 1949, Blackburn was a charter member of the Australian Peace Council.

 Blackburn subsequently remained active in social issues, serving as president of the Women's International League for Peace and Freedom.
 Realising the problems faced by Aborigines, following a visit to the Woomera Rocket Range, she co-founded, with Douglas Nicholls, the Aborigines Advancement League and the Federal Council for Aboriginal Advancement.

-Death
+Death and legacy

-Blackburn died on 12 December 1970 in Coburg, Victoria, aged 81, survived by her two sons and one of her two daughters.
+Blackburn died on 12 December 1970 in Coburg, Victoria, aged 81.
+She had two sons and two daughters, one of whom died before her.

+The archives of Blackburn and her spouse Maurice are held by the State Library of Victoria.